alikaptanoglu/DDL/README.md

 USED TERMS
 ==========

-[ The term DDL is a shorthand for the Dark Drop API and holds no connection with potential owners of registered trademarks or other rights. ]
+[ The term DDL is a shorthand for the Dark Drop Library and holds no connection with potential owners of registered trademarks or other rights. ]

 CONTACT
 =======